 Cons

-Our advice: Barceloneta is a fun place to live for a semester for its beach access and a social lifestyle.
-Just go in with realistic expectations about apartment sizes and noise levels as this isn't the neighborhood for quiet study nights at home.
+Our advice: Barceloneta is a fun place to live for a semester.
+Just go in with realistic expectations about apartment sizes and noise, this isn't the neighborhood for quiet study nights at home.

-If you're a bohemian at heart, Gràcia is the perfect neighborhood for you!
-It has a large, diverse population, around 126,052 residents, with a strong concentration of young expats in the core Vila de Gràcia area.
+Gràcia has a large, diverse population of around 126,052 residents, with a strong concentration of young professionals in the core Vila de Gràcia area.

 The neighborhood has a dense network of pedestrian-friendly streets that open into approximately 15 different public squares (plaças), which function as communal living rooms.
 On sunny days, locals and visitors often gather on the terraces of the famous Plaça del Sol to watch the world go by.